 Offer Children Meal Options

-Dorfman agrees, saying, We tend to give kids boring jobs, like setting the table, instead of more interesting jobs, like chopping and mixing.
-Theyre dying to get their hands on that stuff.
-However, she adds that you have to have some tolerance for mess.
-When you cook with children its not going to be as efficient or neat as if you do it yourself.
+However, Dorfman adds, you have to have some tolerance for mess.
+When you cook with children it's not going to be as efficient or neat as if you do it yourself.
 (Dorfman suggests cooking with kids on weekends or Friday nights for a more relaxed experience.)

 Let Children Help with Meal Planning